TopBiketoursPortugal/TopBikeToursPortugal/content/pages/day-tours/index.en.md

 title: Day tours
 afterList: "## The best way to know Portugal is in a bicycle"
 meta:
-  description: Join a Porto bicycle tour or a full biking day in Douro Valley, in
+  description: Join our exciting Porto cycling tours.
+Explore the charming city of
-    the montains , near the sea or river.
-Our guides will know all the history and good places to visit in Porto city.
-Let us guide you on a bicycle thru our beautiful Porto city.
+    Porto and its surroundings by bike with Top Bike Tours Portugal and our expert guides.
   keywords: bike tours porto, oporto bicycle tours, porto bike tours, cycling in
     porto, biking in porto
   robots: INDEX
-  title: Bike tours Porto | Top Bike Tours portugal
+  title: Porto Cycling Tours - Top Bike Tours Portugal
 feature:
   align: center
   image: /img/44817961982_440e783762_o.jpg